 CT scans are helpful in staging cancer.
 They help tell if your bone cancer has spread into your lungs, liver, or other organs.
 These scans also show the lymph nodes and distant organs where metastatic cancer might be present.

-Before the first set of pictures is taken you may be asked to drink 1 or 2 pints of a contrast agent.
-This helps outline the intestine so that certain areas are not mistaken for tumors.
-You may also receive an IV (intravenous) line through which a different kind of contrast dye is injected.
+Before the test you may be asked to drink 1 or 2 pints of a contrast agent.
+This helps outline the stomach and intestine to make it easier to see tumors.
+You might also receive an IV (intravenous) line through which a different kind of contrast dye is injected.
 This helps better outline structures in your body.

 CT scans can also be used to precisely guide a biopsy needle into a suspected metastasis.
 For this procedure, called a CT-guided needle biopsy, the patient remains on the CT scanning table while a radiologist advances a biopsy needle toward the location of the mass.
 CT scans are repeated until the doctors are confident that the needle is within the mass.
 (See the section, “Needle biopsy.”)